 Laura graduated from the Sydney Conservatorium of Music with a B.Mus Composition (Honours) in 2011, writing both instrumental and electro-acoustic music.
-She has had works commissioned and performed by Sydney Antiphony, Ensemble Offspring, North Sydney Girls High School and ACRONYM Orchestra, and has also developed exploratory compositions for primary school students.
-Laura’s compositional approach reflects the exploratory nature and sensitivity of her improvising.
+She has had works commissioned and performed by Sydney Antiphony, Ensemble Offspring, North Sydney Girls High School and ACRONYM Orchestra and has developed exploratory pieces for primary school students.
+She has more recently been exploring sound installations.

-Laura was co-director and co-curator of the NOW now Series and Festival of Exploratory Music from early 2010 until 2013, and continues to organise events in Sydney.
+Laura was co-director and co-curator of the NOW now Series and Festival of Exploratory Music from 2010 until 2013, and continues to organise exploratory music events in Sydney.
 She has co-founded the Sydney exploratory music calendar www.emus.space.

 ** please contact for more detailed bio and/or CV **

 Monica Brooks and Laura Altman, as is by Lisa Thatcher

 “…another stunning little gem from the prophetically titled It’ll be awesome label.”

 “It’s feathered floating from the clarinet is one of the most beautiful sounds I have ever heard…”

 Great Waitress, Lucid – The Wire, October 2011 – by Andy Hamilton

 “…blurring of instrumental identities in a collective exploration of timbral and textural possibilities…”

 “…music – or rather, I’d argue, sound-art – that results from careful, minute attention to production of individual sounds…”